thutuephan/TheCloudResumeChallenge/cloudstepbystep/application-security/DNS.md

 - copy the  distribution domain name`(endpoint), go to Route 53/Hosted zones, click `create record`:

         record name: fillin sub domain
-        record type: A - ROutes traffic to an IPv4 address and some AWS resources
+        record type: A - Routes traffic to an IPv4 address and some AWS resources

         Select Alias, Choose endpoint: Alias to CloudFront distribution